 Start with your ignition switch and trace the ground wires via the kill switch, the CDI, and the ignition coil.

-Also, inspect the main engine ground connection as it’s a common place for corrosion, causing a bad ground.
+Also, inspect the primary engine ground connection as it’s a common place for corrosion, causing poor grounding.

-You can use a multimeter to verify that there is ground present at both the ignition, kill switch, and the CDI box.
+You can use a multimeter to verify that ground is present at the ignition, kill switch, and CDI box.

 If the ignition wires become pinched or otherwise get damaged so that a hot wire comes in contact with either a ground cable or a grounded portion of the ATV, you will have a so-called ground fault.